 Misconception #2.
 Everything under the sun can be automated

-Actually, the point is, you cannot automate 100% of your test cases.
-Because of we, as testers, believe that no application can be 100% tested.
+Actually, the point is, that you cannot automate 100% of your test cases.
+Because we, as testers, believe that no application can be 100% tested.
 There will always be some scenarios which we will miss.
-There will always be bugs that come only when your application will be used by clients.
+There will always be bugs that come only when your application will be used by the clients.

 Also, there is a very thin chance that you will be able to automate all of your existing test cases.
 There are always scenarios which are difficult to automate and are easier to do manually.